- Posted by Marie Murphy

 If you are serious about avoiding a data breach what should you do differently in 2017?
 What can you learn from the Year of the Data Breach?
 How can you avoid repeating the same old mistakes?

-enter site Protecting data has to be a board level priority
+buy a heart lyrics Protecting data has to be a board level priority

 In 2016, Yahoo were criticised for side-lining their security teams and not taking them seriously enough.
 The Democratic National Party were criticised for lax implementation of the NIST Security framework.